hutchgrant/beagleplayer/README.md

 # Recommended with Qt5
 $ sudo apt-get install qt5-default libqt5webkit5-dev
 ```
-This was built and tested in Ubuntu 14.04 and a beta version available for [Windows 10](https://github.com/hutchgrant/beagleplayer/blob/master/README-windows.md).
+This was built/tested in Ubuntu 14.04 aswell as a beta version available for [Windows 10](https://github.com/hutchgrant/beagleplayer/blob/master/README-windows.md).
 Debian based distributions should be able to run without issue.
 Minor modifications necessary, to cache path, for other Linux based systems.

 ##Included
 ```